ibm-cloud-docs/containers/cs_cluster_plan_ha.md

 **Can I convert my single zone cluster to a multizone cluster?**

-To convert a single zone cluster to a multizone cluster, your cluster must be set up in one of the supported [multizone metro locations](/docs/containers?topic=containers-regions-and-zones#zones).
+To convert a single zone cluster to a multizone cluster, your cluster must be set up in one of the supported [classic](/docs/containers?topic=containers-regions-and-zones#zones-mz) or [VPC](/docs/containers?topic=containers-regions-and-zones#zones-vpc) multizone locations.
 VPC clusters can be set up only in multizone metro locations, and as such can always be converted from a single zone cluster to a multizone cluster.
 Classic clusters that are set up in a single zone data center cannot be converted to a multizone cluster.
 To convert a single zone cluster to a multizone cluster, see [Adding worker nodes by adding a zone to a worker pool](/docs/containers?topic=containers-add_workers#add_zone).